skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 allow tree shaking, such as [`@blueprintjs/icons`](https://unpkg.com/@blueprintjs/icons@3.9.1/lib/esm/generated/iconSvgPaths.js)
 _(as of version `3.9.1`)_ because _all_ the icons are exported.

-### How do I avoid manually updating all my Font Awesome imports?
+### Tooling for automating code modifications

-In the above examples, the initial code:
+In the above example, the original code referenced the icon by it's string name.

 ```javascript
 <FontAwesomeIcon icon="coffee" />
 ```

-had to be converted to this code:
+That code had to be converted to an explicit import to enable tree shaking.

 ```javascript
 import { faCoffee } from "@fortawesome/free-solid-svg-icons";